agentblack-6000/the-c-programming-language/chapter_1/README.md

 Write a program to copy its input to its output, replacing each tab by `\t`, each backspace by `\b`, and each backslash by `\\`.

 PS: I'm kinda pround of this answer because it works only on the knowledge based on the previous sections, unlike the ones on the web.
-See my post on StackOverflow [here](https://stackoverflow.com/questions/14206753/kr-1-10-the-terminal-eats-the-backspace/)!
+See my answer on StackOverflow [here](https://stackoverflow.com/questions/14206753/kr-1-10-the-terminal-eats-the-backspace/)!

 ```c
 #include <stdio.h>